arm-hpc/custom-metrics/muscle2/README.md

 Now when you run a MAP profile it should collect the extra MUSCLE2 communication data.

-Note this metric also contains an Allinea Performance Reports Partial Reports, which will be installed by default, for presenting MUSCLE2 data in Performance Reports.
+Note this metric also contains an Arm Performance Reports Partial Reports, which will be installed by default, for presenting MUSCLE2 data in Performance Reports.

 POC